 Brentford, Middlesex

 Brentford is a suburban town in Middlesex, where the River Brent enters the River Thames.
 The name is recorded as Breguntford in 705 in an Anglo-Saxon charter - 'ford over the River Brent'.
-The town of Brentwood developed from two ancient settlements which still have distinct identities: Old Brentford lies at the mouth of the Brent on its east bank; New Brentford lies to the west, either side of Brentford Bridge.
+The town of Brentford developed from two ancient settlements which still have distinct identities: Old Brentford lies at the mouth of the Brent on its east bank; New Brentford lies to the west, either side of Brentford Bridge.
 Brentford Dock opened in 1859.
 From 1894-1927, for local government purposes, the town was the basis of Brentford urban district and from 1927-1965 formed part of Brentford and Chiswick urban district (later municipal borough).
 The town is within the council area of Hounslow.

 Place Type: Town